Apricot-S/shanten-algorithm-collection/README.md

 ## Usage

-1. To add a new algorithm, create a directory as a subcrate and implement the `common::ShantenCalculator` trait.
+1. To add a new algorithm, first create a directory as a subcrate using the following command:

+    ```sh
+    cargo new --lib your_algorithm
+    ```

+   Replace `your_algorithm` with the desired subcrate name.

+2. Next, implement the `common::ShantenCalculator` trait in your subcrate.
-2. For testing, you can use the `common::shanten_tests!` macro to automatically generate standard test cases.
+3. For testing, you can use the `common::shanten_tests!` macro to automatically generate standard test cases.
-3. To run the tests for your algorithm, execute the following command:
+4. To run the tests for your algorithm, execute the following command:

     ```sh
     cargo test --package your_algorithm